kafkiansky/discovery/README.md

 $discovery->discover(new ClassImplements(\Stringable::class));
 ```

-Or if you want to cache conditionally, use `saveIf` callable to specify when to cache and when not:
+Or if you want to cache conditionally, use `cacheIf` callable to specify when to cache and when not:

 ```php
 <?php